eiimage/eiimage/COMPILE.md

 ### Zlib, Jpeg, Png
 #### Windows
-You can download these libraries from http://gnuwin32.sourceforge.net/.
-Each library is available as a 'Developer package'.
-Download the zip and uncompress it on your disk.
+You can get these libraries from http://gnuwin32.sourceforge.net/.
+Download and install the 'Complete package, except sources' from:
-Downloads:
 - http://gnuwin32.sourceforge.net/packages/zlib.htm
 - http://gnuwin32.sourceforge.net/packages/jpeg.htm
 - http://gnuwin32.sourceforge.net/packages/libpng.htm
+Later, you will have to indicate the base path for these libraries (by default C:\Program Files\GnuWin32) using CMAKE_PREFIX_PATH.

 #### GNU/Linux
 Developer packages from your distribution may be available.
-This is the easier way to install these dependencies.
+This is the easiest way to install these dependencies.
 CMake will probably detect the paths automatically if you install from your package manager.

 ## CMake Generation
 This is the most important part.
 Once the generation is done, the compilation shouldn't cause any trouble.